darkreapyre/RoboStig/modules/2_SageMakerBYOM/README.md

 __blah blah blah__

 <details><summary><b>Note to self</b></summary><p>
-Make sure to highlight the fact that the necessary libraries have already been configured in the model temaplate file.
+Make sure to highlight the fact that the necessary libraries have already been configured in the model template file.
 </p></details>